 The Company reviews its long-lived assets with definite lives for impairment whenever events or changes in circumstances may indicate that the carrying value of an asset may not be recoverable.
 The Company uses an estimate of the future undiscounted net cash flows of the related asset or group of assets over their remaining useful lives in measuring whether the assets are recoverable.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized for the amount by which the carrying amount exceeds the estimated fair value of the asset.
 Impairment of long-lived assets is assessed at the lowest levels for which there are identifiable cash flows that are independent of other groups of assets.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value, less the estimated costs to sell.
-No impairment charge to long-lived assets was recorded during the fiscal years ended February 1, 2020, February 2, 2019, and February 3, 2018.
+An impairment charge of \$1,039 relating to long-lived assets of a closed store was recorded during the fiscal year ended January 30, 2021.
+There were no impairment charges relating to long-lived assets that were recorded during the fiscal years ended February 1, 2020 and February 2, 2019.